cltl/WordNetSimilarity/README.md

 	and wait....it takes a while for the full experiments to run

-	Please don't hesitate to contact me if you have any problems.
+	Please don't hesitate to contact me if you have any problems: antske.fokkens@vu.nl